rgielen/maven-com4j-plugin/README.md

 Disclaimer
 ----------

+The software is released under the MIT license: http://opensource.org/licenses/mit-license.php

 Original author of this plugin is Jason Thrasher.

 Original jar file with source code can be found here: http://download.java.net/maven/2/org/jvnet/com4j/maven-com4j-plugin/1.0/